minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 replicating existing objects in a bucket.

-MinIO requires explicitly enabling replication of existing objects using the :mc-cmd-option:`mc replicate add replicate` or :mc-cmd-option:`mc replicate edit replicate` and including the ``existing-objects`` replication feature flag.
+MinIO requires explicitly enabling replication of existing objects using the :mc-cmd:`mc replicate add --replicate` or
+:mc-cmd:`mc replicate edit --replicate` and including the ``existing-objects`` replication feature flag.
 This procedure includes the required flags for enabling replication of existing objects.